-INCIDENT METEOROLOGIST (IMET) Refer to National Mobilization Guide Ch.
-20
+INCIDENT METEOROLOGIST (IMET)

 Dispatch Units will order direct from their local Fire Weather Office.
 When local Fire Weather Offices (NWS) are unable to provide an IMET located within their local fire weather district, the dispatch unit will forward the request to NWCC.